jahvon/flow/internal/mcp/resources/concepts-guide.md

 Users can invoke executables using any verb using the CLI (e.g. `flow build app` and `flow deploy app`)

+Run `flow exec --help` for more information on available verbs and execution details.

 ### Workspaces
 **Workspaces** are project containers that organize related executables.
 Each workspace:
 - Has a root directory containing the workspace configuration file (`flow.yaml`)